melpon/memoize/README.md

 Default caching strategy.
 It provides only simple and fast features.

-Basically, cached values is not collected automatically.
+Basically, cached values are not collected automatically.
 To collect cached values, call `invalidate/{0-4}`, call `garbage_collect/0` or specify `:expires_in` with `defmemo`.

 ### Expiration